beckym223/manual_work/E6_long_edited.md

 IT-producing industries to IT-using industries.
 Top priority must be given to identifying the impact of investment in IT at the industry level.
-Stiroh (1998) has shown that this is concen-
-38 Stiroh (2000) shows that ALP growth is concentrated in IT-producing and IT-using industries.
-39 Economics and Statistics Administration (2000 Table 3.1 p.
-23) lists IT-producing industries.
-40 Martin N. Baily and Robert J. Gordon (1988).

 ### ---Economics-2001-0-29.txt---